AltaRock Energy

 AltaRock Energy Inc. is a privately held corporation that focuses on the development of geothermal energy resources and enhanced geothermal systems (EGS).
 It is headquartered in Seattle, Washington and has a technology development office in Sausalito, California.
 AltaRock has filed patent applications and holds exclusive licenses for related intellectual property related to EGS.

-In 2008 it started its first project near The Geysers in California to demonstrate the ability of EGS to be a reliable, renewable and clean source for the production of electric power.
+In 2008 it started its first project near The Geysers in California to demonstrate the ability of EGS to be a reliable, renewable, and clean source for the production of electric power.

-AltRock's efforts to expand EGS technologies have been encouraged by a 2006 Massachusetts Institute of Technology (MIT) report that concluded EGS has the potential to provide 100 GWe (gigawatts of electricity) or more for the U.S. by 2050.
+AltaRock's efforts to expand EGS technologies have been encouraged by a 2006 Massachusetts Institute of Technology (MIT) report that concluded EGS has the potential to provide 100 GWe (gigawatts of electricity) or more for the U.S. by 2050.

-Co-founded in 2007 by Andrew Perlman, Susan Petty, and other business partners, AltaRock has received backing from investors such as Google.org, Advanced Technology Ventures and Vulcan Capital, as well as demonstration grant funding from the United States Department of Energy (DOE).
+Co-founded in 2007 by Andrew Perlman, Susan Petty, and other business partners, AltaRock has received backing from investors such as Google.org, Advanced Technology Ventures, and Vulcan Capital, as well as demonstration grant funding from the United States Department of Energy (DOE).